webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - default **retention** is **93 days**.
   - **Logs**
     - contain **time-stamped data** about resources, organized into **records** with different sets of **properties** for each type.
+    - **three places to send logs**:
+      - Azure Storage: cheap, but no query.
+      - Event Hub: notify some other SIEM(Security information and event management) to fetch logs.
+      - Log Analytics Workspace: Kusto Query Language(KQL) analytics.
     - data collection agents collect log data and **store as tables** in a **Log Analytic Workspace** and queried using the **Log Analytics tool: Kusto Query Language**(KQL).
     - default **retention** is **30 days**. free tier 7 days.
     - **can store both metric(numeric) and event log data**.